MarB95/Virus_Optimization/README.md

 ## Run the code:
-Run the code by writing in the terminal
+To find the optimal lambda, with the already found real T and h, run the code by writing in the terminal:

 ```shell
 python3 main.py
 ```

+It is possible to find the real h and T and the influence of the parameters on the network behaviour by uncommenting the lines with the dedicated methods in main.py.